simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 Devices are set to a certain language.
 We collect the language of the device being used by a visitor.
 We don't show this in our dashboard, but advanced users can get this data out of our [APIs](/api).
 Some language have a different region.
 For example English is used in the US and in the UK.
 We also store the region of the language.

+### ID's

+The first ID, data point ID, is a technical ID.
+When a visitor lands on a page, we send a request to our server.
+When we measure [time on page](/explained/time-on-page) we need to send a request at the end of a page view.
+To link those two requests together we match them with an ID.
+The data point ID.
+If time on page is not relevant, we can drop this ID.

+The second ID, page ID, is used to link multiple events (if a customer collects them) together.
+Let's say you have 2 events on the same page, you can then combine them together.
+This is not used by most customers.
+This page ID will be reset after every page.

+The last ID, session ID, is used to link multiple events and pages into one session.
+It's the same as a page ID, but with multiple pages.
+When a customer has a SPA (Single Page Application), the session ID is reset when the website is closed.
+If the customer doesn't have a SPA, the session ID is reset with every navigation.
+The session ID is only needed when you need to use [sequential events](/events#sequential-by-session).
+Not so much for the amount of visitors.
+We measure that [with the referrer of the page](/explained/unique-visits).

+It's important to note, that all these IDs are not linked to a person or personal data.
+It's linked to only a page view, page, or session.
+Another point: these IDs are not stored on the device.
+Meaning, that if a visitor reloads the page (with F5 for example), the IDs will all be reset.

 ### URLs

 > We **partially collect** and **partially store** URLs